Ryan Cayabyab: Television

 Ryan Ryan Musikahan, the television show, has won a total of fourteen awards as Best Television Musical Show and for Cayabyab, the Best Show Host in various television award-giving bodies.
 Likewise, as an artist, producer, arranger, and composer, he has won a total of eighteen awards from the recording industry for various commercial recordings.
-He has produced albums of the popular Filipino teen group Smokey Mountain, Broadway and West End's diva, Lea Salonga, and Spain's internationally acclaimed singer Julio Iglesias.
+He has produced albums of the Filipino teen group Smokey Mountain, Broadway and West End's diva, Lea Salonga, and Spanish singer Julio Iglesias.

-In 1987 he rearranged the classical tinged version of ABS-CBN jingle (penned by Phil Delfino), which was used in the network's Station ID from 1987-1995.
+In 1987 he rearranged the classical tinged version of ABS-CBN jingle (composed by Dominic Salustiano), which was used in the network's Station ID from 1987-1995.
 He also composed the "ABS-CBN Millennium Overture", which was used in the ABS-CBN New Millennium Station ID in 2000.

 Theater

-Among his many works, his theater musicals El filibusterismo (1993) and Noli Me Tángere (1995) have won acclaim and have been performed extensively in the cities of Japan in 1994 and 1996.
+His theater musicals El filibusterismo (1993) and Noli Me Tángere (1995) have won acclaim and have been performed extensively in the cities of Japan in 1994 and 1996.
 They received a special NHK broadcast in November 1996, and in Kuala Lumpur in the same year.
 Another musicale, Magnificat, has had nearly 200 performances.

-His other popular musicals include Katy (words by Jose Javier Reyes), Alikabok, Ilustrado and the classic pop-ballet Rama Hari (words by 2006 National Artist for Literature Bienvenido Lumbera).
+His other musicals include Katy (words by Jose Javier Reyes), Alikabok, Ilustrado and the classic pop-ballet Rama Hari (words by 2006 National Artist for Literature Bienvenido Lumbera).
 Katy would become Caybyab’s most famous musical in the 1980s.

-His latest opera, Spoliarium (libretto by Fides Cuyugan-Asensio), premiered in February 2003 at the Tanghalang Nicanor Abelardo of the CCP, and is to be followed by another opera also with Asensio, Mariang Makiling at Ang Mga Nuno sa Punso, with music also by Ryan Cayabyab.
+His latest opera, Spoliarium (libretto by Fides Cuyugan-Asensio), premiered in February 2003 at the Tanghalang Nicanor Abelardo of the CCP, and is to be followed by another opera also with Asensio, Mariang Makiling at Ang Mga Nuno sa Punso (Maria Makiling and the Old Men on the Mound), with music also by Ryan Cayabyab.

-In 2011, he lent his genius once more by composing music for the concert Ageless Passion (libretto by Kristian Jeff Agustin), which was commissioned by the family of retired Chief Justice Artemio V. Panganiban, and staged at the Meralco theater.
+In 2011, he composed for the concert Ageless Passion (libretto by Kristian Jeff Agustin), which was commissioned by the family of retired Chief Justice Artemio V. Panganiban, and staged at the Meralco theater.
 In 2016, "Ageless Passion" was staged as a full musical, reuniting Cayabyab and Agustin.

 LORENZO, a musical on the life of St. Lorenzo Ruiz, also showcases music composed and arranged by Cayabyab.
 LORENZO started its runs in September 2013.